The Rooted Life/Q1 2026/one quarter/one developer/rootcausewell.com

 Where the body has been carrying it.

-After a client finishes the NAQ, this is the visualization on the results page they receive in a long-form letter.
+After a client finishes the NAQ, this is the chart on the results page they receive in a long-form letter.
 Bars encode normalized burden across 17 visible body systems.
 Top three burdens get a tick mark and a label.
 The chart is part of a larger printed letter clients keep as their plan.

 Where the body’s been carrying it.